Please read all these terms and conditions very carefully before making a booking.

 - Customers must expect to be involved in adventurous, physically and mentally demanding activities.
 You should be prepared for this and be in good general health.
 You should complete the medical section of this form and declare any further relevant medical information arising between booking and the course commencing.

-- You should be fully aware that mountaineering and off piste skiing are risky activities and accept the possibility that you may be injured or even killed whilst in the mountains or on the crags.
-Whilst undertaking a course helps to minimise these risks by improving your skill levels it does not eliminate them.
+- You should be fully aware that climbing, mountaineering and off piste skiing are genuinely adventurous and risky activities and accept the possibility that you may be injured or even killed whilst in the mountains or on the crags.
+Whilst undertaking a course helps to minimise these risks, by improving your skill levels, it does not eliminate them.
 You should not book, or go into the mountains, if you do not fully understand and accept the risks inherent in mountaineering and climbing.
 Alpine and expedition mountaineering, in particular, can involve objective hazards beyond the control of your Guide.

 - You should also be aware that mountaineering is highly subject to local weather and conditions and whilst every effort will be made to meet your course aims sometimes this will not be safe or practical.
 In this event every effort will be made to offer suitable alternatives but no refunds will be available.

 - It is the customer’s responsibility to obtain their own appropriate insurance prior to the course.
 This must cover emergency search and rescue and medical expenses and specifically include the relevant activities you are undertaking.

 - We strongly recommend you also take out cancellation insurance as we can take no responsibility for events beyond our control that mean that you can not attend the course, or that the course can not run.
 If you need to cancel, for whatever reason, or the course can not be run due to a ‘force majeure’, the cancellation terms described above will still apply.

 - Any contract between the client and High Mountain Guides shall be governed in all respects by English Law.
 Only English Courts shall have jurisdiction in relation to any claim or dispute arising out of or connected with any such contract.